ChaitanyaJonnadula457/Github-actions-project/README.md

-My practice examples contains here
+My practice examples contains here.
+This has been edited